pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 This patch addresses a race condition experienced in some multi-node Diego DB (BBS) clusters.
 It also adds the Cloud Controller statsd metrics to the firehose output.

-It also updates Digeo to version 0.1446.5 which includes fixes for NOAA and file descriptor limits on listeners
+It also updates Diego to version 0.1446.5 which includes fixes for NOAA and file descriptor limits on listeners

 ## v1.6.21 Patch